 NRI Quota Eligibility

-As per the guidelines set by the Supreme Court of India, here are the eligibility criteria for NRI Quota:
+As per the guidelines set by the Supreme Court of India, here is the NRI quota eligibility criteria:

 - One of the parents must be an NRI residing abroad